Thermal shift assay: DSF-GTP

-The DSF-GTP technique was developed by a team led by Patrick Schaeffer at James Cook University and published in Moreau et al. 2012.
+The DSF-GTP (GFP-Tagged Protein-of-Interest) technique was developed by a team led by Patrick Schaeffer at James Cook University and published in Moreau et al. 2012.
 The development of differential scanning fluorimetry and the high-throughput capability of Thermofluor have vastly facilitated the screening of crystallization conditions of proteins and large mutant libraries in structural genomics programs, as well as ligands in drug discovery and functional genomics programs.
 These techniques are limited by their requirement for both highly purified proteins and solvatochromic dyes, prompting the need for more robust high-throughput technologies that can be used with crude protein samples.
 This need was met with the development of a new high-throughput technology for the quantitative determination of protein stability and ligand binding by differential scanning fluorimetry of proteins tagged with green fluorescent protein (GFP).
 This technology is based on the principle that a change in the proximal environment of GFP, such as unfolding and aggregation of the protein of interest, is measurable through its effect on the fluorescence of the fluorophore.
 The technology is simple, fast and insensitive to variations in sample volumes, and the useful temperature and pH range is 30–80 °C and 5–11 respectively.
 The system does not require solvatochromic dyes, reducing the risk of interferences.
 The protein samples are simply mixed with the test conditions in a 96-well plate and subjected to a melt-curve protocol using a real-time thermal cycler.
 The data are obtained within 1–2 h and include unique quality control measures through the GFP signal.
 DSF-GTP has been applied for the characterization of proteins and the screening of small compounds.